Thin client

-In computer networking, a thin client is a simple (low-performance) computer that has been optimized for establishing a remote connection with a server-based computing environment.
-They are sometimes known as network computers, or in their simplest form as zero clients.
-The server does most of the work, which can include launching software programs, performing calculations, and storing data.
-This contrasts with a rich client or a conventional personal computer; the former is also intended for working in a client–server model but has significant local processing power, while the latter aims to perform its function mostly locally.
+In computer networking, a thin client (sometimes called a slim client or lean client) is a simple, low-performance computer that has been optimized for remote desktop connections to a server-based computing environment.
+In some cases, they are also referred to as network computers or, in their simplest form, zero clients.

+The server performs most of the workload, including launching software applications, processing computations, and handling data storage.
+This contrasts with a rich client or a traditional personal computer — the former is designed for a client–server model but retains significant local processing power, while the latter performs most of its functions locally.

-Thin clients occur as components of a broader computing infrastructure, where many clients share their computations with a server or server farm.
-The server-side infrastructure uses cloud computing software such as application virtualization, hosted shared desktop (HSD) or desktop virtualization (VDI).
-This combination forms what is known as a cloud-based system, where desktop resources are centralized at one or more data centers.
-The benefits of centralization are hardware resource optimization, reduced software maintenance, and improved security.
+Thin clients typically operate as part of a larger computing infrastructure — often involving a server farm or cloud-based system — where many clients share centralized resources.
+The server-side infrastructure may use application virtualization, hosted shared desktop (HSD), or desktop virtualization (VDI).
+This model forms a centralized cloud computing environment hosted in one or more data centers.